williaz/Finance/FRM-handbook.md

 ### Risk-Adjusted Performance Measurement

-- the Sharpe ratio (SR), which is the ratio of the average rate of return, μ(RP), in excess of the risk-free rate RF, to the absolute risk:
+- the Sharpe ratio (**SR**), which is the ratio of the average rate of return, μ(RP), in **excess** of the risk-free rate RF, to the absolute risk:
+- The Sharpe ratio focuses on total risk measured in absolute terms.
+This approach can be extended to include VAR in the denominator instead of the volatility of returns.
+- The information ratio (IR) is the ratio of the average rate of return of portfolio P in excess of the benchmark B to the TEV:
+  - An information ratio of 0.50 is typical of the performance of the top 25th percentile of money managers and is considered “good.”
+  - TEV does not adjust for average returns.

+Financial Risk Manager Handbook: 625 (Wiley Finance) (p.
+12).
+Wiley.
+Kindle Edition.
+Financial Risk Manager Handbook: 625 (Wiley Finance) (p.
+12).
+Wiley.
+Kindle Edition.